 In the past, she has worked in experimental video, creating projections for DJ events (Caribou, Four Tet, and Invisible City).
 In 2010 she curated a 6hr visual album for Nadja/Aidan Baker, called White Nights/Drones Fields.
 Naomi also co-founded ANGURA!, a Japanese experimental art/film collective, programming screenings/exhibitions in Toronto, Winnipeg and Montreal.

 Naomi creates films under her production company, Mad in Pursuit Productions.
-She lives in a red-brick schoolhouse in rural Ontario, Canada with her husband and daughter.
+She lives in a converted church in rural Ontario, Canada with her husband and daughter.